 National parks nearby

-Gutulia National Park, Forollhogna National Park, Skarvan and Roltdalen National Park and Fulufjellet National Park.
+Gutulia National Park, Forollhogna National Park, Fulufjellet National Park and Töfsingdalens National Park (S).

 The Right to Roam – joys and obligations